suragch/mongol/README.md

 ## Contents

-Currently this project only contains a widget called `MongolText`.
-Use it the same as you would use a standard Flutter `Text` widget.
+Currently this project contains the following widgets:

+- `MongolText`: A vertical version of Text.
+- `MongolRichText`: A vertical version of RichText.

+Left-to-right line wrapping is supported.

 <img src="example/supplemental/mongol_demo.png" width="200">